-Daniel Bramzon is an attorney at BASTA, as well as the founder, Board member, and the operating President.
+Daniel Bramzon is an attorney at BASTA, as well as the founder and operating executive.
 Mr. Bramzon began his legal career at the Century City law firm of Christensen, Miller, Fink, Jacobs, Glaser, Weil & Shapiro, LLP (currently called Glaser, Weil, Fink, Jacobs, Howard, Avchen & Shapiro, LLP).
-After nearly five years of an aggressive and complex litigation practice under the tutelage of some of Los Angeles’ top trial attorneys, Bramzon resigned from the law firm and started his own private law practice, the Law Offices Of Daniel J. Bramzon & Associates.
+After nearly five years of an aggressive and complex litigation practice under the tutelage of some of Los Angeles’ top trial attorneys, Bramzon resigned from the law firm and started his own private law practice.
 Soon thereafter, he founded BASTA.
 Bramzon is a graduate of the University of Chicago Law School and Stanford University.

 Ned Harris is a housing rights attorney at BASTA.
 He began his career at the Century City law firm of Christensen, Miller, Fink, Jacobs, Glaser, Weil & Shapiro, LLP (currently Glaser, Weil, Fink, Jacobs, Howard, Avchen & Shapiro, LLP) as a corporate/transactional associate.
 Harris is one of California’s most prolific jury trial practitioners in the landlord-tenant area of law and boasts one of southern California’s highest winning percentages in such trials, including victories against the Bank of New York.
 He has won jury trials without the need to present a defense case and on non-suit.
 Harris is a graduate of the University of Southern California Law School and earned his undergraduate degree from the University of Michigan.